Glenbrook Tunnel (1892): Current-day use

 Post World War II, all four tunnels were used for mushroom growing purposes.
 Glenbrook tunnel has since been abandoned.
 In 1992 the lessee commenced growing exotic mushrooms not previously produced in Australia.
 Other tunnels not used for mustard gas storage have also been used as mushroom tunnels, including one at Mittagong and another near Helensburgh.
 The Marrangaroo storage tunnel has also been abandoned, while the Clarence tunnel forms part of the Zig Zag Tourist Railway and Picton has become a tourist attraction with a "ghostly past".
-The World War II history of the tunnel's use was not widely known until the early twentyfirst century.
+The World War II history of the tunnel's use was not widely known until the early twenty-first century.
 This "hidden history" was the subject of significant interest when it was finally made known.

-In 2021, it was announced that the state government will be funding works to transform the tunnel as a publicly accessible walking track, cycleway, and heritage tourist attraction, as well as better connecting the Lower Blue Mountains to neighboring Leonay and Penrith.
+In 2021, it was announced that the state government will be funding works to transform the tunnel as a publicly accessible walking track, cycleway, and heritage tourist attraction, as well as better connecting the Lower Blue Mountains to neighbouring Leonay and Penrith.